oxytanet/docker-atelier/keycloak/README.md

 (here we assume the base Nextcloud instance has already been configured with an admin account)

-- login to your Nextcloud instance with the admin account
+- Login to your Nextcloud instance with the admin account
 - Click on the user profile, then `Apps`
 - Go to `Social & communication` and install the `Social Login` app
 - Go to `Settings` (in your user profile) the `Social Login`